 The process for getting tirzepatide prescribed online mirrors the telehealth prescription process for any GLP-1 medication.
 You complete a comprehensive health assessment, a licensed provider reviews your medical information, and if you qualify, a prescription is issued and your medication is shipped to your home.
 The entire process typically takes less than a week from assessment to receiving your first dose.

 At Weight Method, tirzepatide is often recommended for patients with a BMI of 35 or higher, those with type 2 diabetes, or patients who have not achieved adequate results with semaglutide.
-The clinical data supports tirzepatide as the more potent option — the SURMOUNT trials showed 5-7 percentage points more weight loss than comparable semaglutide trials — and our providers use this evidence to guide their recommendations.
+Tirzepatide is a dual GIP/GLP-1 receptor agonist with a different mechanism than single-pathway GLP-1 medications, and our providers weigh each patient's history and goals when making recommendations.

 The qualifying criteria for online tirzepatide prescriptions are the same as for in-person prescriptions: a BMI of 30 or higher, or a BMI of 27 or higher with at least one weight-related comorbidity.
 Contraindications include a personal or family history of medullary thyroid carcinoma, MEN 2, and a history of pancreatitis.
 Your provider screens for all of these during the evaluation process.